elu267/Final_Project/README.md

 Create a web application that allows one to investigate skin abnormalities such as moles / lesions and determine whether they should visit with a doctor or dermatologist for further testing.

 ## Overview
+#### What is a mole?
+A mole is officially called a: nevus ( nevi, plural ) in medical jargon.
+According to the National Cancer Institute, most people have 10-40 nevi that are harmless.
+The majority of pigmented skin lesions are NOT cancerous.
+They can a variety of color: pink, tan, brown, black (in people with dark skin), or a color that is very close to a person’s normal skin tone.
+The color is usually even throughout.
+They are usually round or oval.
+A common mole has a distinct edge that separates it from the rest of the skin.

+Examples of benign skin pigments:
+* melasma
+* birthmarks
+* scars
+* post-inflammatory hyperpigmentation
+* lentigines
+* discoloration from sun damage
+* age spots

+Examples of malignant skin pigments:
+* basal cell carcinoma (BCC)
+* Actinic Keratoses (akiec) or squamous cell carcinoma (SCC)
+* melanoma

+#### What is Skin Cancer?
+Skin cancer is the uncontrolled growth of abnormal skin cells.
+It occurs when skin cells chromosomal DNA has been damaged by UV light triggering mutations, or genetic defects, that lead the skin cells to multiply uncontrollably to form malignant tumors.

-This the HAM10000 ("Human Against Machine with 10000 training images") dataset.
+For our application, we leveraged the HAM10000 ("Human Against Machine with 10000 training images") dataset.
 It consists of 10,015 dermatoscopicimages which are released as a training set for academic machine learning purposes and are publiclyavailable through the ISIC archive.

-#### Leision Types
+#### Benign Lesion Types in the Dataset
-##### nv:
+##### Common nevi (nv):
 Melanocytic nevi are benign neoplasms of melanocytes and appear in a myriad of variants, which all are included in our series.
 The variants may differ significantly from a dermatoscopic point of view.

-##### mel:
-Melanoma is a malignant neoplasm derived from melanocytes that may appear in different variants.
-If excised in an early stage it can be cured by simple surgical excision.
-Melanomas can be invasive or non-invasive (in situ).
-We included all variants of melanoma including melanoma in situ, but did exclude non-pigmented, subungual, ocular or mucosal melanoma.

-##### bkl:
+##### Benign keratosis (bkl):
 "Benign keratosis" is a generic class that includes seborrheic ker- atoses ("senile wart"), solar lentigo - which can be regarded a flat variant of seborrheic keratosis - and lichen-planus like keratoses (LPLK), which corresponds to a seborrheic keratosis or a solar lentigo with inflammation and regression.

-##### bcc:
-Basal cell carcinoma is a common variant of epithelial skin cancer that rarely metastasizes but grows destructively if untreated.
-It appears in different morphologic variants (flat, nodular, pigmented, cystic, etc), which are all included in this set.

-##### akiec:
-Actinic Keratoses (Solar Keratoses) and intraepithelial Carcinoma (Bowen’s disease) are common non-invasive, variants of squamous cell car- cinoma that can be treated locally without surgery.
-Some authors regard them as precursors of squamous cell carcinomas and not as actual carci- nomas.

-##### vasc:
+##### Vascular skin lesions (vasc):
 Vascular skin lesions in the dataset range from cherry angiomas to angiokeratomas and pyogenic granulomas.
 Hemorrhage is also included in this category.

-##### df:
+##### Dermatofibroma (df):
 Dermatofibroma is a benign skin lesion regarded as either a benign proliferation or an inflammatory reaction to minimal trauma.
 It is brown often showing a central zone of fibrosis dermatoscopically.

+#### Malignant Lesion Types in the dataset
+##### Melanoma (mel):
+Melanoma is a malignant neoplasm derived from melanocytes that may appear in different variants.
+If excised in an early stage, it can be cured by simple surgical excision.
+Melanomas can be invasive or non-invasive (in situ).

+##### Basal cell carcinoma (bcc):
+Basal cell carcinoma is a common variant of epithelial skin cancer that rarely metastasizes but grows destructively if untreated.
+It appears in different morphologic variants (flat, nodular, pigmented, cystic, etc), which are all included in this set.

+##### Actinic Keratoses (akiec):
+Actinic Keratoses (Solar Keratoses) and intraepithelial Carcinoma (Bowen’s disease) are common non-invasive, variants of squamous cell carcinoma that can be treated locally without surgery.
+Some researches regard them as precursors of squamous cell carcinomas and not as actual carcinomas.

 ## Data Preparation